-Hailed as one of Japan ambient music’s modern masters, Yui Onodera is a Tokyo-based composer and sound artist whose works explore the relation between musical forms, architectural structures and spatial awareness.
+He invites audiences to enjoy impressions of depth, distance and disappearance, and to fathom the qualities of the space around our limits of perception.
+He investigates the politics of perception, through live performance and installation, to create works that ponder subtle transformations of space and ask audiences to become aware of that which exists at the edge of perception.
+As well as recorded works, he produces installation pieces, often using multiple speaker systems.
 Exploring notions of perception, memory and sonic affect across a wide array of creative forms, he uses a broad palette of musical instruments, field recordings and electronics to craft provocative listening experiences that are reminiscent of the heavier sides.
 The astonishing variety of sounds comes from sources that are concrete yet overwhelmingly invisible.
 All music in this stems from field recordings and musical instruments-but it does not simulate the natural reality of the original sounds.
-Instead, the work creates a sonic hyper-reality, a virtual world of sound.
-He has released numerous works on esteemed experimental labels like KOMPAKT (DE), Baskaru (FR), Serein (UK), and/OAR (USA), and more.
+Instead, those work creates a sonic hyper-reality, a virtual world of sound.